Are we in a recession or aren’t we?

 - Many smaller companies get scared and restrain from hiring full-time employees.
 So they, too, turn to freelancers.

-- Many laid-off employees won’t go freelance - they will choose one of the other two options listed in the previous section.
+- Many laid-off employees won’t Should You Quit Your Job and Become a Freelancer?go freelance - they will choose one of the other two options listed in the previous section.

 The pain of increased competition is thus not nearly as great as it may seem at first glance.
 The increased supply of freelancers is offset by the increased demand for freelance workers.